MAGALA-RICHARD/apsimNGpy/README.rst

      pip install git+https://github.com/MAGALA-RICHARD/apsimNGpy.git@dev

+Debugging import error due to improper SYSTEM APSIM path configuration
+*********************************************************************************

 If you have apsim installed and the program refuses to load run the following code at the top of your python script before importing any apsimNGpy class.
 The classes are  CamelCased.

-Required Dependencies:
-*****************************
-- numpy
-- pandas
-- pythonnet
-- xmltodict
-- tqdm
-- requests

- Please note that apsimNGpy is tested on Python 3.
-We are not aware of its performance in Python 2 because it utilizes some of the new libraries like pathlib and f-strings.

-Debugging import error due to improper SYSTEM APSIM path configuration
-*********************************************************************************

-It's important to run the code below before importing modules from apsimNGpy.core, as they depend on pythonnet for execution.
-This procedure is also applicable

-for running different versions of APSIM models.
-Please note that if your APSIM installation hasn't been added to the system path, this script line should always be placed at the beginning of your simulation script.

 .. code:: python